corda/corda-docs-portal/content/en/platform/corda/4.8/open-source/key-concepts-transactions.md

 ## Committing transactions to the ledger

-Initially, a transaction is just a proposal to update the ledger.
-It represents the future state of the ledger that is desired by the transaction builders:
+Initially, a transaction is only a proposal to update the ledger.
+It represents the future state of the ledger desired by the transaction builders.

 {{< figure alt="uncommitted tx" width=80% zoom="/en/images/uncommitted_tx.png" >}}
-To become reality, the transaction must receive signatures from all of the *required signers*.
-Each required signer appends their signature to the transaction to indicate that they approve the proposal:
+To become reality, the transaction must receive signatures from all the *required signers*.
+Each required signer appends their signature to the transaction to approve the proposal.

 {{< figure alt="tx with sigs" width=80% zoom="/en/images/tx_with_sigs.png" >}}
-If all of the required signatures are gathered, the transaction becomes committed:
+If the transaction gathers the required signatures, it is committed:

 {{< figure alt="committed tx" width=80% zoom="/en/images/committed_tx.png" >}}
 This means that: